Zeffuro/fakegaming-bot/CONTRIBUTING.md

 ## Monorepo Structure

-This project is a monorepo managed with npm workspaces.
+This project is a monorepo managed with **pnpm workspaces**.
 It contains multiple packages:

 - `packages/api` — Express REST API for external integrations
 - `packages/bot` — The Discord bot (commands, services, integrations)